Serendipity2-0/File_organization/README.md

 1. Ensure your OpenAI API key is correctly set in the `.env` file.
 2. Make sure you have the necessary permissions to read and write files in the selected directory.
-3. If you experience any PyQt-related issues (e.g., installation problems, display issues), make sure you have the latest version installed and your system meets the requirements.
+3. If you experience any PyQt6-related issues, make sure you have the latest version installed and your system meets the requirements.

 If the problem persists, please create an issue on the GitHub repository with a detailed description of the problem.